amitsagwan/privacy-policy-basicsyaan/privacy-policy.md

 ## Privacy Policy for GameYaan

+## Introduction
-Game and Grow!!
+Welcome to GameYaan- Game and Grow!!
 Solid Basics, Limitless Potential ("we," "our," or "us") is committed to protecting the privacy of users of our app, GameYaan.
-This Privacy Policy outlines how we collect, use, and disclose information when you use our app.
+Our app is designed to transform learning into a fun and engaging experience for users of all ages, offering a dynamic platform filled with logical quests, puzzles, and educational activities.
+This Privacy Policy outlines how we collect, use, and protect your information when you interact with our app.

 ## Information We Collect
   ## Personal Information:
     We do not collect any personal information from users, especially children under the age of 15, without parental consent.
-Parents may choose to register in the app using their mobile number, which is used solely for authentication purposes.
+Parents may choose to register in the app using Google Sign-In or their mobile number, which is used solely for authentication purposes.
   ## Usage Data:
     We may collect information about how the app is used, such as user interactions, navigation paths, and device information.
 This data is used to improve the app's performance and user experience.